Typeface by Aurélie Garnier

 For the Yes, but why? article series we teamed up with WePresent to tell the stories of Muholi and four other game-changing artists.
 Here we chose three quotes from the article to give you some insight into their world.

 Bester I, Mayotte 2015 © Stevenson Gallery 1.
-Their early series painted a new picture of lesbian identity
+Their work paints a new picture of lesbian identity

 Nosipho Solundwana, Parktown, Johannesburg 2007 © Stevenson Gallery

 Manucha, Muizenberg, Cape Town, 2010 © Stevenson Gallery

 Nokuthula Dhladhla, Berea, Johannesburg 2010 © Stevenson Gallery

 Zukiswa Gaca Makhaza, Khayelitsha, Cape Town 2010 © Stevenson Gallery

 Faces and Phases is an ongoing series whereby the artist was seeking to document and photograph black lesbians, transmen and gender non-conforming individuals.
 There's now a mass of these incredibly beautiful portraits, which generally are presented in a grid, to show that, actually [...] giving visibility to these people is a life's work.
 There are many portraits of the same individuals over the course of a number of years.
 So you can see how people age, how they transition, sometimes, and how the way they present themselves, alters.

 It is about acknowledging pain and trauma, and trying to heal people, and heal oneself through those images.
 Images that Muholi wants their community, to be proud of, and feel well-represented by.

 2. They create powerful self-portraits shot around the world